As coronavirus looms over sports world, fans must ask themselves some tough questions

 A more realistic viewpoint was expressed a few days earlier by IOC member Dick Pound, who said the Olympics could be canceled if, within a two- or three-month window before the Games, the disease proved too dangerous to proceed.

-“In and around that time, I’d say folks are going to have to ask: ‘Is this under sufficient control that we can be confident about going to Tokyo or not?’ ” Pound told the Associated Press.
+“In and around that time, I’d say folks are going to have to ask: ‘Is this under sufficient control that we can be confident about going to Tokyo or not?’ ” Pound told The Associated Press.

 The Olympics present this dilemma writ large.
 Closer to home, the same question is being asked with increasing frequency.
 The answers are getting thornier by the day — and the potential ramifications more serious.
 And fans, too, now have to make a risk assessment just to go to the ballpark or arena.
 When the simple act of attending a game can be viewed as an existential threat, we are indeed in a brave new world.